 UK’s only 360° Ocean Tunnel where you can marvel

-at sharks, giant turtle, rays and hundreds of tropical fish swimming overhead and underneath as you walk
+at sharks, a giant turtle, rays and hundreds of tropical fish swimming overhead and underneath as you walk

 through the sea in this truly unique experience.